Small steps to becoming a more sustainable and responsible tourist

 Beach clean projects

-Asia in particular a dirty plastic-strewn beach appears to be common place
+Asia in particular, a plastic-strewn beach appears to be common place

 these days.
 When you arrive at your lovely beachside accommodation do some